Learn From Each Test and Improve on Everything as You Go Along

 5. Implement Changes

 The biggest key to using testing is actually to implement the changes that you discover you should make.
-If you test a , three different ways, and one way works best, apply all the changes and launch right away based on the information you’ve learned.
+If you test a landing page, three different ways, and one way works best, apply all the changes and launch right away based on the information you’ve learned.
 Don’t wait.
 What works today may not work tomorrow.
 That is another reason you must test and track regularly.

 6. Repeat